xtaltha/env-project/README.md

 - If the headings can have some contextual images, try to add them as `<img>` tags and `align="right"` them.
 You can see this effect with the top level heading of, and the license heading below.
 - This is totally personal preference, but try to make your headings capitalized in only sentence-case.
 "Choosing your license" looks and feels more natural than "Choosing Your License".
 - Make sure to only have one top level heading.
-You should have no more than the title (e.g. `# cpmodproj`) as a top level heading.
+You should have no more than the title (e.g. `# env-project`) as a top level heading.

 #### Images